VATSALVARSHNEY108/B.O.I.-MARK-2/docs/MOBILE_COMPANION_QUICK_START.md

 **Commands not working?**
 - Authentication may have expired (reload page)
-- Check that VATSAL is running (GUI App workflow)
+- Check that BOI is running (GUI App workflow)
 - Commands execute on desktop, not mobile

 **No system stats?**